isomerpages/govtech-corp/media/technews/_posts/2020-10-22-post-Losing your educational certificates is now a thing of the past.md

 <h3>How does it work now?</h3>
 <p>At present, schools rely on scattered databases to verify diplomas and
 other certifications.
 This process is messy and time-consuming!
-Case in point:&nbsp;<a href="https://finance.yahoo.com/news/singapore-gov-t-leads-project-131700783.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Ngee Ann Polytechnic issues 10,000 physical certificates every year</a>&nbsp;— each of these certificates is printed and manually stamped!
+Case in point:&nbsp;Ngee Ann Polytechnic issues 10,000 physical certificates every year&nbsp;— each of these certificates is printed and manually stamped!
 In addition, the school also receives 2,000 requests annually for verification from employers and universities.
 Put the two together, and you get tedious manual labour that takes up precious time and resources.</p>
 <h3>Okay, but how will blockchain make things better?</h3>
 <p>To understand this, you must first understand what blockchain is.</p>
 <p>Perhaps this is best explained as an open-source, decentralised database